RodrigoGuinsbergPinto/RodrigoGuinsbergPinto/README.md

 Hello everyone.
-I'm a front-end developer student at @HackYourFuture-CPH coding school.
+I'm a front-end developer student at HackYourFuture-CPH coding school.
 I'm Brazilian, I have lived in Texas-USA for almost 9 years, currently living in Copenhagen-DK.

 - 🔭 I’m currently working on ... become a front-end developer!
 - 🌱 I’m currently learning ...
 JavaScript.